Alissa M. Tone, M.A., CCC-SLP

 She has assessed and treated clients with a variety of diagnoses including but not limited to Autism, Developmental Delays, Speech-Language Impairments, Traumatic Brain Injury, Post Stroke, Down Syndrome, Cleft Palate, Hearing Impairment, Dysphagia, Aphasia, Apraxia, and Williams and Prader-Willi Syndrome.
 Alissa has worked in a variety of settings in her career including skilled nursing facilities, client's homes to provide early intervention service, the clinical setting, and extensively in the public school system.

-Alissa is an adjunct professor at San Jose State University sharing her knowledge and expertise in working with children through adults as a Clinical Supervisor and Lecturer to undergraduate and graduate level students in the Department of Communicative Disorders and Sciences.
+Alissa is an adjunct professor at San Jose State University sharing her knowledge and expertise in working with children through adults as a Clinical Educator and Lecturer to graduate-level students in the Department of Communicative Disorders and Sciences.